Please use the BOTH checklists.

 Spanish Law requires two documents proving the applicant’s Sephardic lineage and a special link to Spain.
 This one document signed by the president and rabbi of the JFNM contains three of the four documents requested by the Spanish law.
 Apply here, at SephardicCertificate.org!

-Note: Only for individuals whose families maintained an unbroken, open practice of Judaism.
-After obtaining his or her certificate of Sephardic origin signed by the JFNM, Jewish applicants are encouraged to apply for an additional proof of Sephardic origin, which may be obtained from the FCJE https://certificadosefardies.fcje.org
+After obtaining his or her certificate of Sephardic origin signed by the JFNM, applicants are encouraged to apply for an additional proof of Sephardic origin, which may be obtained from the FCJE, https://certificadosefardies.fcje.org or from an Orthodox Sephardic synagogue approved by FCJE.
+Also, Or veShalom Synagogue in Atlanta has processed many applications.
+They have an electronic system and one can apply at orveshalom.org

 Second Proof of Special Link to Spain